 In March 2019 the International Weightlifting Federation’s Youth World Championships were held in Las Vegas.
-Not surprising, Team USA won the team titles (the only country with full teams represented) and some individual medals.
+Not surprisingly, Team USA won the team titles (the only country with full teams represented) and some individual medals.
 The initial entry list included 186 boys and girls born between 2002 and 2006 (13 to 17 years of age) as participants.

 Since 2009 the IWF Youth World Championships (YWC) has been held annually, except in Youth Olympic Games (YOG) years.
 The International Olympic Committee held the inaugural Youth Olympic Games in 2010, with weightlifting (15 to 17 years of age) featured in the summer version every four years.

-Over the years both organizations have dealt with the question of the appropriate minimum age for participation in a world championships or an Olympic Games.
+Over the years both organizations have dealt with the question of the appropriate minimum age for participation in world championships or an Olympic Games.

 What effect has the creation of these two spectacular events had on the sport of weightlifting, and what does the future hold?
 Let’s first start by looking in the rearview mirror.

 Years ago we regularly heard what amounted to an “old wives’ tale” that lifting weights was inappropriate for youngsters.
 This usually focused on suspected damage to a child’s epiphyseal, or growth, plates, resulting in stunted growth.
 This misconception remains prevalent today in certain parts of the world.

 During the 1980s I served as USA Weightlifting’s executive director.
 At the time we had a minimum age of 12 for competition.
 After my departure, that minimum age was removed from consideration and remains the USAW policy today.

 Around this time there were a number of damning articles that cast medical doubt on young participants in our sport.